Healthy Eating Active Living City

 You pay a 5¢ deposit for containers with 24 ounces or less and a 10¢ deposit for containers 25 ounces or more.
 These charges are collected at the store register when you buy your beverages.
 To redeem the deposits you have paid, visit any one of the convenient Buyback Centers.
 Search for local Buyback Locations.

-Please call the number listed for the buyback center you choose before visiting as operating hours are subject to change without notice.
 If you would prefer not to drop off your recyclables, recycle your cans, bottles and other recyclables in your curbside bin.
 In Monterey, your curbside recycling is FREE - you only pay for trash.
 The hauler uses the value of the CRV containers and other commodities such as paper and cardboard to offset expenses such as landfill disposal and operational costs.

 Report Recycling Theft